Master's in Law - Specialization in Business Law and Technology ("Law & Tech")

 Annual tuition fees for the taught component

-- 10 instalments: 1st instalment of 20% of the total amount paid at the time of registration and the remaining amount in 9 instalments paid between the 1st and the 10th of the months of September to May.
+• 10 instalments: 1st installment of 20% of the total amount paid upon enrollment and the remaining amount in 9 installments paid between the 1st and 10th of the months of September through May.

 Tuition fees of the non-curricular phase

-- 4 instalments: 25% of the amount paid at the time of registration and the remaining between the 1st and the 10th of the months of November, January, May
+• 10 instalments: 1st installment of 20% of the total amount paid upon enrollment and the remaining amount in 9 installments paid between the 1st and 10th of the months of September through May.

 Tuition fee for an additional non-curricular semester